Kava-Labs/kava-testnets/kava-4-test/README.md

 kava-4-test testnet will use the exported and migrated state from kava-3 at block height 1392000.
 The validator set from kava-3 will then be swapped for a testing validator set that has sufficient power to start the testnet.
 This will allow a full testing of the genesis migration from kava-3 to kava-4 and provide additional confidence that the network upgrade will go smoothly.

+kava-4-test includes a patch for pruning.
+On kava-3 the recommended pruning strategy is `nothing`, requiring significant available storage.
+On kava-4-test all pruning strategies are available, including `pruning="default"`.
+The pruning config is set in $HOME/.kvd/config/app.toml.

 kava-4-test will launch Monday October 12th, 2020 at 14:00 UTC.

 ## Instructions for participants